 In fact, the coronavirus has accelerated the shift to e-commerce by 5 years.
-This shift was happening before Covid-19, but because of the virus, 2020 is expected to see a 20% YoY increase in e-commerse growth.
+This shift was happening before Covid-19, but due of the virus, 2021 is expected to see a 20% YoY increase in e-commerse growth.

 People who have been nudged to new online behavior won’t go back to pre-coronavirus habits.
 This suggests that the online holiday shopping season will see new records.

-The classic lines outside department stores starting from 5 AM on Black Friday are unlikely due to social distancing.
+The classic lines outside department stores starting from 5 AM on Black Friday seem to be back.
 Black Friday being stopped by the virus is hardly a possibility – but those expecting holiday shopping as usual will be mistaken.

 According to a Google report, shoppers do not plan to significantly change their holiday spending compared to 2019, despite the effects of Covid-19.
 One thing that seems to change however is the amount of people planning to do their holiday shopping online.
 66% of shoppers anticipate that they will increase their purchases online during the 2020 holiday season.

-Consumers will be shopping more online – that seems to be as clear as day at this point.
-The survey also found that, even though more shopping will be online, consumers don’t plan to spend less on their holiday shopping than normal.
-This means that the 2020 holiday shopping season looks to be as busy as ever, and more hectic than ever when it comes to ecommerce.
+As countries start to open up – consumers will still be shopping more online.
+A survey also found that, even though more shopping will be online, consumers don’t plan to spend less on their holiday shopping than normal.
+This means that the 2021 holiday shopping season looks to be as busy as ever, and more hectic than ever when it comes to ecommerce.
 Online retailers will need to be prepared for probably the highest demand ever witnessed.

 3 Ways to Prepare for Black Week

 When preparing for the holiday shopping season it’s important to have 3 main parts of the campaigns set up: